-You can reach our data protection officer at Datenschutz@zschimmer-schwarz.com or at our postal address, with reference "The Data Protection Officer".
+You can contact our data protection officer at Datenschutz@zschimmer-schwarz.com or via the above postal address, to the attention of "Data protection officer".

-II.
 Collection of personal data when visiting our website

-1. Transmitting data via the internet
+Transmitting of data via the internet

 – IP address

-– date, time, time zone difference to Greenwich Mean Time (GMT)
+– Date, time, time zone difference to Greenwich Mean Time (GMT)

-– access status / HTTP status code
+– Access status / HTTP status code

-– operating system
+– Operating system

 This website uses the following types of cookies: